grantmacken/markup.co.nz/www/_posts/2014-02-10-how-my-articles-and-notes-are-stored.md

 As Atom **entries** they

 * Must have Titles.
-Athough a notes title may be semanically irrelevant
+Although a notes title may be semantically irrelevant
 * Must have Published and Updated date stamps
 * Must have an id.
 Ours is in the form of a [TagURI](http://www.taguri.org/) The id  for this entry<br/>